Susan enjoys travel, art, writing, and natural products. She lives in Kent, just outside of London.

 We are very happy with the sails we have put up.

-- They are cheap, they only cost us £15 each sail and the eye plate fixings were £2 each
+- They are cheap, and the eye plate fixings were just a few pounds/dollars each.

-- They can easily be removed for winter and be stored away simply
+- They can easily be removed for winter and are small to store.

 We like them so much we plan on creating matching shade on our patio area just outside the conservatory to make a unified, chic home design.